Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 The pyramid builders

-Then he continued to place additional stone mastabas of gradually smaller size on top of each one until he created a stepped pyramid design.
+Then he continued to place additional stone mastabas of gradually smaller size on top of each one until he created a 'stepped' pyramid design.

-This was a revolution in tomb building and something that later pharaohs would be keen to copy.
+Djoser's Step Pyramid was a revolution in tomb building and something that later pharaohs would be keen to copy.

 Ancient Egyptian step pyramid